justinscoderepo/EzyCommerceChallenges/README.md

 - Searched in stack overflow by filtering using tags like md5 and C# with some keywords like inconsistency.
 - I got 2 reasons for it.
 #### Reasons
- - Non ASCII character issue :
+ - Non-ASCII character issue :
- There is a chance for getting non ASCII character in the string and it will not be properly validated in a Linux Machine.
+ There is a chance for getting a non-ASCII character in the string and it is not properly validated in a Linux Machine.
-A chance for  version control Git messes up with non-ascii characters on Linux.
+A chance for version control Git messes up with non-ASCII characters on Linux.
-For example, string contains a character like £ which corresponds to the Windows-1252 encoding.
+For example, a string contains a character like £ which corresponds to the Windows-1252 encoding.
 In Linux system displays � because it is not a valid UTF-8 encoding.
-Solution : We should configure Visual Studio to use UTF-8 instead of Windows-1252.
+Solution: We should configure Visual Studio to use UTF-8 instead of Windows-1252.
-- Size if the data and system performance:
+- Size of the data and system performance:
 The MD5 hash of some data will be exactly the same as a second MD5 hash of exactly the same data, regardless of the size of that data.
 The only problem with MD5 for large files is that, in some cases, you might get the same hash for two different files.
 #### Spent Time - 30 Minutes